Marriagetoxin: Reception

 Marriagetoxin was nominated for the Next Manga Award in the Best Web Manga category in June 2022, and ranked eighth out of 50 nominees.
 It also ranked fifth in the Nationwide Publishers Recommended Comics of 2023.
+The series was recommended by Koyoharu Gotouge, Gege Akutami and Mogumo, the character designer for the anime series Mobile Suit Gundam: The Witch from Mercury.